queilawithaQ/documentation/_general/integrations/opsgenie.md

   command: opsgenie.sh
 ```

-Alternatively, you could combine your deployment scripts with an OpsGenie API call, in a custom script that would alert OpsGenie if a deployment command fails before ultimately surfacing an exit status code `1` (or or anything other than `0`) to instruct Codeship to fail to the build:
+Alternatively, you could combine your deployment scripts with an OpsGenie API call, in a custom script that would alert OpsGenie if a deployment command fails before ultimately surfacing an exit status code `1` (or or anything other than `0`) to instruct CodeShip to fail to the build:

 ```yaml
 - name: deploy